openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 - Total number of pages.
 - Total number of root/children tags.
 - Range index of current page, Ex.
 Page 1: 1-12, Page 2: 13-24.
-- Total number of children of each root tag.
+- Total number of children of each tag.

 The pagination of root tags and child tags are independent.
 In order to be able to fulfill the functionality of "Expand-all" in a scalable way,